Sushbhoybar/Bookish_web/README.md

 # Bookish_web
-It provides the platform of reading books and other features.
+It provides a platform for reading books and other features.
+Team Member: Sushil Bhoybar <br/>  Vishal Bansod <br/>  Himendra Anasuri